Importance Ranking in Complex Networks via Influence-aware Causal Node Embedding

+\change{We summarize the key lessons learned from the related work as follows:} \begin{itemize} \item \change{Most existing node importance ranking methods rely heavily on network topology and decouple representation learning from ranking objectives, which limits their generalization across different networks.} \item \change{Task-oriented graph representation learning improves feature--task alignment, but remains largely correlation-driven and vulnerable to spurious, network-specific patterns.} \item \change{Causal representation learning offers invariant and robust representations, yet has rarely been explored in the context of node importance ranking.} \end{itemize}

-Most existing causal representation learning methods aim to uncover causal relationships among variables, but they are not tailored for downstream ranking tasks, making it difficult to ensure the learned representations are effective for ranking.
-To this end, ICAN integrates a causal ranking loss into its representation learning model, enabling it to produce robust, low-dimensional node embeddings well suited for node-importance ranking tasks.
+\change{Motivated by these observations, ICAN integrates a causal ranking loss into the representation learning process, enabling the model to learn robust, low-dimensional node embeddings that are generalizable across diverse networks and well suited for node importance ranking tasks.}